inancdericioglu/inancdericioglu.github.io/_posts/2018-4-21-Selected_Projects.md

 SIFT was used to create feature descriptors for two endoscopic images, taken at different depths.
 Using the SIFT descriptors, we identified the best-matching points in the pair of images and used those to calculate a transformation between the two images.
 From this transformation we extracted an estimation for the distance between the end of the endoscope and the objects in the images.

+---

 ## Project 4: DNA-Based Logic Gates

 In my research as an undergraduate, I studied the construction of and uses cases for DNA-based logic gates.
-These gates operate in the same way as traditional logic gates: producing an output signal, given an input.
+These gates rely on the predictable base-pairing of DNA to operate (A-T, C-G) and emulate the behavior of traditional logic gates: producing an output signal, given an input.
 The flow of a simple gate is pictured below, where A and A* are complimentary strands of DNA.
+The gate wants to reach an equilibrium state in which all strands are perfectly paired with their match (ex. t-A is paired with t*-A*), and to reach this state, some displacement occurs.

 <p align="center">
 <img src="/assets/dna_gate2.png">
 </p>

+The output strand typically has a fluorescent tag on it that can be measured once the strand is released (the signal is suppressed when the output strand is in a double-stranded configuration).
+Building off of this structure, pairs of gates can be used together to create AND and OR logic gates.
+These gates have the potential to be used in transistors or even in medicine that can target cells by their DNA/RNA markers.

+---

 ## Project 5: DNA-Mediated Lithography

 I recorded a [short, Vimeo video](https://vimeo.com/112122612) on lithography done in part by DNA-mediated etching of SiO2.

+---

+If you are interested in my work and thoughts, check out my [Twitter](https://twitter.com/cezannecam) or connect with me on [LinkedIn](https://www.linkedin.com/in/cezanne-camacho-422823b2/).